search ]

 Both of these, along with technical SEO, will undoubtedly lead you to higher positions in Google search results.
 In conclusion, there’s no single winning recipe, only recommendations.
 However, I hope this guide helped you better understand this topic and those recommendations.

-One last thing – if you’re using WordPress as a content management system, chances are you’re using the Yoast plugin for many of the actions mentioned in this guide.
-If that’s the case, I suggest you take a look at the guide I wrote about the Yoast SEO plugin.
+One last thing – if you’re using WordPress as a content management system, you’re probably relying on an SEO plugin like Yoast or Rank Math for many of the actions covered in this guide.
+If so, I recommend checking out my detailed guides on Yoast SEO and Rank Math.

 You’re welcome to share the guide, ask questions, and provide constructive feedback in the comments below, as usual… 🙂